 Lakewood Zoning Code Special Election

-UPDATE - Feb.
-18, 2026
+UPDATE - April 3, 2026

-Vote "YES" to Repeal New Zoning Ordinance
+Vote "YES" "YES" "YES" "YES" to Repeal New Zoning Ordinance

-Special Election
+The Truth about the Special Election

 The Board of DWNA approved a resolution (see below) supporting a "YES" vote on all four ballot questions, which would repeal the new zoning code.
 If the YES votes win, the old code would remain in effect.
 We would then ask City Council to work with neighborhood representatives to write a new code that will be effective in achieving the City's important goals of housing availability and affordability while maintaining the character of Daniels Gardens, Mountain View and Lakewood's other great, established neighborhoods.